git/git.github.io/rev_news/drafts/edition-114.md

 * [[PATCH] ReviewingGuidelines: encourage positive reviews more](https://lore.kernel.org/git/xmqqsevysdaa.fsf@gitster.g/)

-  Junio Hamano, the Git maintainer, sent a patch to the mailing list which updated the ReviewingGuidelines.txt documentation with the goal of encouraging positive reviews even more.
+  Junio Hamano, the Git maintainer, sent a patch to the mailing list which updated the 'ReviewingGuidelines.txt' documentation with the goal of encouraging positive reviews even more.

-  The ReviewingGuidelines.txt documentation was [created a few years ago](https://lore.kernel.org/git/pull.1348.v2.git.1663614767058.gitgitgadget@gmail.com/) by Victoria Dye to provide "consistent definitions for common review terminology" and to give advice to reviewers, in a similar
+  The 'ReviewingGuidelines.txt' documentation was [created a few years ago](https://lore.kernel.org/git/pull.1348.v2.git.1663614767058.gitgitgadget@gmail.com/) by Victoria Dye to provide "consistent definitions for common review terminology" and to give advice to reviewers, in a similar